-The benetits of ice skating for the older skaters was immediately apparent at the party.
+The club started as a family thing, and The club started as a tamily tung, and has continued with this concept as its base.
+All sorts of skating programs are offered, from beginning skaters and hockey players through all competitive levels to adult dancers.
+There are many adult dancers, with room for more skaters was immediately apparent at the party.
 Although many were well into retirement age, they all look fit.

-Although the members all spoke positively there was one problem on which vely, there was one problem on which they agreed: There's not enough ice time for each group.
-With the advent of the World Team and the Olympic Team train-ing at Wilmington under Olympic coach Ron Luddington, the club has run out of ice time, even though skaters use it 24 hours a day.
-With more than 70 top skaters currently training in Wilmington, some of the skaters have to go to Philadelphia to practice some of the time, since the ice gets crowded enough to be crowds would come to see us.
-Here, the local people didn't pay any attention.
-Last year we announced an exhibition by the World Team members, as we have done before, and the place was mobbed.
-One skater was 20 minutes late arriving - he couldn't get near the rink for all the cars.
-People here are starting to appreciate what it is that we are doing.
-Just in the last three years, we can see a change
+Although the members all spoke positively, there was one problem on which they agreed: There's not enough ice time for each group.
+With the advent of the World Team and the Olympic Team train-ing at Wilmington under Olympic coach Ron Luddington, the club has run out of to Library went though skaters use it 24 hours a day.
+With more than 70 top skaters currently training in Wilmington, some of the skaters have to go to Philadelphia to practice some of the time, since the ice gets crowded enough to be dangerous. dangerous.